 You can't do all that on your About Us page.

-5. Enhance your social media efforts
+5. Enhance your social media marketing efforts

 Have you ever seen a business Facebook page that's entirely full of promotional pitches that just scream, "Me, Me, Me"?
 A blog gives you something else to talk about that can help spark are conversation with your followers.